alensiljak/cashiersync-python/README.md

 The synchronization will create the journal file at the current path in the form `cashiersync-date.ledger`

+Optional: set up a tunnel to your machine so that it is available over the internet.
+`ssh -R 80:localhost:5000 serveo.net`

+or

+ssh -R cashier:80:localhost:5000 serveo.net

 ## Run

 `flask run` from cashiersync folder.